kmalakoff/gulp-webpack-config/README.md

     .pipe(gulp.dest('.')
 ```

+### Note

+1. if you do not specify an output filename, it will infer it from the file passed using the following conventions:

+- filename.js -> filename.js
+- filename.config.js -> filename.js
+- filename.webpack.config.js -> filename.js
+- filename.webpack.config.coffee -> filename.js

 ### Options

-- pure (boolean) - false if you do not want to automatically delete the file after webpacking.
+1. pure (boolean) - false if you do not want to automatically delete the file after webpacking.
 Useful if you do not want a pure file-based approach.